Terms & Definitions

 Applied Learning – a learning process that fosters deep understanding and engagement, stemming from the "learning by doing" approach.

 Applied Research – a process that involves taking discovery from basic research and applying those discoveries to practical problems, often in work or community settings.

 Apprentice – Although this term is rarely used at Binghamton University, it generally refers to a student who is pursuing a specific trade or skill.

 Civic Engagement – Individual and collective actions designed to identify and address issues of public concern.
 Civic engagement can take many forms, from individual volunteerism to organizational involvement to electoral participation.
 It can include efforts to directly address an issue, work with others in a community to solve a problem or interact with the institutions of representative democracy.
 Civic Engagement encompasses a range of activities such as working in a soup kitchen, serving on a neighborhood association, writing a letter to an elected official or voting.
 (Source: Pew Charitable Trusts)

-Clinical experience – the experiential component in medical and psychology education in which students practice and apply the theories they have learned in the classroom setting.
+Clinical experience – the hands-on experience in fields such as medicine, nursing and psychology in which students practice and apply the theories they have learned in the classroom setting.

 Community service – working directly with or on behalf of members of a community to address an identified need or provide other benefit.